dotnet/docs-aspire/docs/extensibility/custom-resources.md

     // Required property on IResourceWithConnectionString.
 Represents a connection
     // string that applications can use to access the MailDev server.
 In this case
-    // the connection string contains references to the SmtpEndpoint reference. public ReferenceExpression ConnectionStringExpression => ReferenceExpression.Create(
+    // the connection string is composed of the SmtpEndpoint endpoint reference. public ReferenceExpression ConnectionStringExpression => ReferenceExpression.Create(
         $"smtp://{SmtpEndpoint.Property(EndpointProperty.Host)}:{SmtpEndpoint.Property(EndpointProperty.Port)}"
         );
 }
 ```

+<xref:Aspire.Hosting.EndpointReference> and <xref:Aspire.Hosting.ReferenceExpression> are examples of several types which implement a collection of interfaces such as <xref:Aspire.Hosting.ApplicationModel.IManifestExpressionProvider>, <xref:Aspire.Hosting.ApplicationModel.IValueProvider>, and <xref:Aspire.Hosting.ApplicationModel.IValueWithReferences>.
+To learn more about these types in their role in .NET Aspire see the [technical details](#technical-details) section at the end of this article.

 ### Step 3b: Defining resource extensions